Halford Capital

 What Lenders Look at When Credit Is Low

-When your credit score does not tell a compelling story, lenders shift their focus to other indicators.
-Understanding what they look for helps you present the strongest possible application.
+When your credit score does not tell a compelling story, lenders shift their focus.
+Understanding what they look at helps you present the strongest application possible.

 Bank Statements Are King

 Your business bank statements are the single most important document when your credit is below 650.
-Lenders analyze:
+Here is what lenders analyze:

-- Deposit consistency: Steady daily deposits are better than lumpy, unpredictable ones.
+• Deposit consistency: Steady daily deposits beat lumpy, unpredictable ones.

-- Negative balance days: Overdrafts and negative balances are red flags.
+• Negative balance days: Overdrafts are red flags.
 Zero is ideal.

-- NSF (non-sufficient funds) activity: Frequent NSF items suggest cash flow stress.
+• NSF (non-sufficient funds) activity: Frequent NSFs suggest cash flow stress.

 Preparation tip: Review your last 3-6 months of bank statements before you apply.
-If you see frequent overdrafts or inconsistent deposits, consider waiting 1-2 months while you stabilize your account.
+If you see frequent overdrafts or inconsistent deposits, consider waiting 1-2 months while you stabilize.
 A cleaner bank history can significantly improve your offers.

 Time in Business

-The longer you have been operating, the more data a lender has to evaluate.
+Longer operating history means more data for the lender.
 A business with 2 years of consistent revenue and a 520 credit score is often more fundable than a 6-month-old business with a 650 score.

 Industry

-Some industries are considered higher risk (restaurants, construction, trucking), while others are viewed more favorably (medical practices, professional services, e-commerce).
+Some industries are considered higher risk (restaurants, construction, trucking).
+Others are viewed more favorably (medical practices, professional services, e-commerce).
 Your industry affects which lenders will work with you and at what terms.

 The Real Cost of Bad-Credit Financing

-The cost difference between a revenue-based advance and an SBA loan is significant.
-This is why building your credit and business financials toward SBA eligibility should be a long-term goal, even while you use other products to keep the business moving.
+The gap between a revenue-based advance and an SBA loan is significant.
+That is exactly why building your credit and financials toward SBA eligibility should be a long-term goal, even while you use other products to keep the business running.

 How to Improve Your Position

 If you need capital now, apply with what you have.
-But simultaneously work on improving your profile for better options in the future.
+But work on improving your profile at the same time so better products become available.

 Quick Wins (30-90 Days)

-- Pay down credit card balances.
-Utilization is the fastest-moving factor in your credit score.
-Getting below 30% utilization on each card can add 20-40 points.
+1. Pay down credit card balances.
+Utilization is the fastest-moving factor in your score.
+Getting below 30% on each card can add 20-40 points.

-- Stop applying for credit.
+4. Stop applying for credit.
 Every hard inquiry drops your score 5-10 points.
-Use soft-pull options (like Halford Capital) to explore options without the hit.
+Use soft-pull options (like Halford Capital) to explore without the hit.

 Medium-Term (3-12 Months)